UPDATED: APRIL 19, 2023 | 1 MIN READ

 This protects the home’s contents from any damage caused by a covered peril, like theft or fire.
 Standard personal property coverage usually includes furniture, electronics, jewelry, and clothing.

-Liability coverage handles your legal liability for property damage or bodily injury to others on your property, like a falling tree on your property that damages a neighbor’s roof/property or a guest falling down your stairs.
+Liability coverage handles your legal liability for property damage or bodily injury to others on your property, like a falling tree that damages a neighbor’s roof/property or a guest falling down your stairs.

 Loss Of Use Coverage